AnmolkPandey06/NgramConvertor/README.md

 # This is NgramConvertor and conflicts are resolved .
+Creating Conflicts.